 - Other symptoms: fever, skin irritation, epidermal ulcers

 If your dog exhibits these symptoms, he/she will need to be taken to the veterinarian to undergo diagnostic procedures.
 In the event your dog does have thrush, a veterinarian will usually prescribe a skin cream for the affected areas.
-BestBullySticks also has a wide array of shampoos and grooming supplies designed to meet your pets hygiene needs!
+BestBullySticks also has shampoos and grooming supplies designed to meet your pet’s hygiene needs!

 Like any other regular activity with your pet, grooming will only increase the bond between owner and pet.
 The psychological effects of being clean and healthy are instrumental to the well being of your pet.
 All owners should make time to regularly groom their pets.